-Ganesha, the Elephant Headed God is recognized as Vighnaharta - the one who removes obstacles from all fields of life.
+Ganesha, the Elephant-Headed God is recognized as Vignaharta - the one who removes obstacles from all fields of life.
 His elephant head signifies an intellect incomparable to all other deities.
-This is the reason he is designated as the God of learning and wisdom, and given the task of writing Mahabharata by Ved Vyasa.
+This is the reason he is designated as the God of learning and wisdom, and given the task of writing the Mahabharata by Ved Vyasa.

 Did you know Lord Ganesha is the first deity to be worshipped during any religious ceremony in India?

 Irrespective of the sect of Hinduism (Vaishnavism, Shaivism, Shaktism, Smartism) one belongs to, Lord Ganesha is the first deity to whom the prayers are offered by devotees.
 A popular verse in Ganapati Upanishad events the arrival of Ganesha soon after the destruction of ‘current materialistic world’ and before the subsequent beginning of a ‘new creation’.

 Verse: Avirbhutancha Sristyadau Prakriteh Purushaat Param ||

 Translation: One who is born before the creation of nature and the consciousness.

 Ganesha, being the first deity to be born in every materialistic creation, naturally becomes the first choice of worship for all.
 Hence, he is 'Pratham Poojya’- the one who is worshiped before all the deities and can drive away all impediments in execution of devotional services.
 You must have heard, many times, the pundits or priests chanting ‘Om Gan Ganpataya Namah’ (ॐ गम गणपतये नमः) before the beginning of an auspicious task.

 Lord Ganesha is the son of Parvati (the manifestation of Supreme Power) and Lord Shiva (the Supreme Teacher).
 Goddess Parvati created the body of Ganesha out of the sandalwood paste that she used for her bath and then infused life in it.